eigentaylor/eigentaylor.github.io/_previews/2026-02-25-gibbard-satt.md

 Calling Approval strategyproof in practice is a bit of a stretch.
 However, I find it endlessly fascinating that there is indeed a non-dictatorial voting system that is strategyproof, albeit under a very strong assumption about voter preferences.

 A common theme of voting theory is that aggregating ranked preferences is extremely difficult to do so fairly and without potential for manipulation.
 Trying to impose stability, or make manipulation suboptimal collapses into needing to project onto the preferences of just one voter.
-By simply allowing voters to give independent votes, and restricting to a simple two-tiered preference, Approval voting makes expressing honest two-tiered preferences the optimal strategy.
+By simply allowing voters to give independent votes, and restricting to a simple two-tiered preference, Approval voting makes expressing honest two-tiered preferences, like acceptable and unacceptable, the optimal strategy.
 But only for exactly that: two-tiered preferences.
 If voters have more complex preferences, then deciding where to draw the line between "acceptable" and "unacceptable" becomes a strategic question, and the strategyproofness of Approval voting breaks down.
+However, Approval is indeed one of the most sincere voting systems out there.
+In practice, it's never optimal to vote for one candidate, and not vote for all those candidates you strictly prefer to that candidate.

 ## References